 Baptism is a formal sign of initiation into membership of the Christian faith, marking the beginning of a journey with God which is to continue for the rest of the child’s life.
 It is a joyful moment when parents and godparents make significant promises to God on behalf of the child and declare their own commitment to the Christian faith.
 The wider community of the local church and friends also welcome the new member of God’s family, promising support and prayer for the future.

 The Church of England baptises infants on the understanding that their parents are believing, practising Christians who are committed to each other through marriage, and that their baptised children are brought up as Christians within the family of the local church.
+It is hoped that in time the baptised child will come to affirm themselves the vows made for them as a baby.

 As well as joining us for Sunday worship, those considering infant baptism will need to attend some baptism preparation sessions, exploring the meaning of baptism and what this act of Christian commitment will mean for you and your child.